muktharamesh20/scriblit_backend/design/finalDesignDocument.md

 ### Optimizing usefulness of JWT tokens
 An issue I ran into was deciding how long these JWT tokens should last.
 There is something in the frontend that if you click log out, the browser will forget that you were logged in, but there’s always the security risk that the JWT token is leaked and then someone would just have access to your account without anyone knowing.

 In order to fix this, I added the `refresh()` action.
 Basically, the idea is every time that you do an action, you get a new access token.
 However, your access token time limit is very small, only 5 minutes.
 Thus, if you are inactive for more than 5 minutes, you are logged out.
 However, if you do any action (ie you are writing your notes, or tagging your notes, or looking at summaries), then your browser gets a new JWT token, extending your time logged in.
-If you’re in a lecture taking notes, this won’t happen.
+If you’re in a lecture taking notes, you will be considered active and will extend your time.

 This way, users are logged out after 5 minutes of inactivity, and authentication is much more secure.
 This was implemented in the syncs.